Justice-Reaper/Justice-Reaper/README.md

 # Welcome to My GitHub! 👋

 Hey there!
 I'm Sergio, a 23-year-old cybersecurity enthusiast.
-I've always loved tech, but it wasn't until three years ago that I decided to turn it into a career.
-My journey started with an associate degree in Multiplatform Application Development (DAM), where I built desktop apps with Java and mobile apps with Kotlin
+I've always been passionate about technology, although I only decided to make it my career three years ago.
+I started by earning an associate degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin

-Later, I shifted my focus to pentesting because it's the most exciting part of cybersecurity for me.
-I run a personal blog where I share write-ups on PortSwigger labs and Hack The Box machines.
-To date, I've published over 230 articles and I continue to post regularly as I prepare for the OSCP and BSCP certifications
+Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
+I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
+To date, I've published over 230 articles and maintain a regular posting schedule as I prepare for my OSCP and BSCP certifications

-Along the way, I've automated repetitive tasks using Bash and Python to streamline my workflow and focus on what really matters
+Working in this field, I've encountered some repetitive tasks, which led me to develop automation tools using Bash and Python.
+These tools help streamline my workflow, allowing me to focus on more important challenges

-As for languages, I believe English is essential in this field, so last year I earned my Cambridge B1 certification and I am now working toward my B2
+I strongly believe that English is essential in this industry.
+I earned my Cambridge B1 certification last year and I'm currently working toward my B2

 ## About Me 🚀
 - 🔭 Currently sharpening my pentesting skills